luchak/qpa-format/README.md

 The simplest way to do use QPA compression in your project is probably:

-1. Use this CLI or (soon) @bikibird's [Defy](https://bikibird.github.io/defy) tool to convert your audio file to QPA.
+1. Use this CLI or bikibird's [Defy](https://bikibird.itch.io/defy) tool to convert your audio file to QPA.
    The decoding functions in this repo have a limit of ~32k samples, so try to stick to audio files of 6 seconds or less.
 2. Load the utility cart at `pico8/qpa_util.p8`.
 Drop your encoded file on it and press X to verify proper playback.